oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

     of services by providing support for updating and/or upgrading deployed services and by providing service assurance functionality.

+This section presents a TOSCA *functional architecture* and an associated *operational model* that supports the three service lifecycle phases outlined above.
+Note that this functional architecture is not intended to prescribe how TOSCA must be implemented.
+Instead, it aims to provide users of TOSCA with a mental model of how TOSCA implementations are expected to process TOSCA files.

 Note that it is not mandatory for compliant TOSCA implementations to support all three service lifecycle phases.
 Some implementations may use TOSCA only for service design and delegate orchestration and ongoing lifecycle management functionality to external (non-TOSCA) orchestrators.
 Other implementations may decide to use TOSCA for all three phases of the service lifecycle.

-This section presents a TOSCA Functional Architecture and an associated operational model that supports the three service lifecycle phases outlined above.
-Note that this functional architecture is not intended to prescribe how TOSCA must be implemented.
-Instead, it aims to provide users of TOSCA with a mental model of how TOSCA implementations are expected to process TOSCA files.
+However, a complete architecture must anticipate all three lifecycle phases and must clearly distinguish between the four kinds of TOSCA entities defined in Section 2.4.

+## 4.1 TOSCA Functional Architecture

-While TOSCA does not mandate that compatible implementations must support all three lifecycle phases, a complete architecture must anticipate all three and must include support for all four kinds of TOSCA entities.
-The TOSCA architecture defined here illustrates how the various TOSCA entities are used and how they are related.
+The following Figure shows the TOSCA functional architecture defined in this section.
+It illustrates how the various TOSCA entities are used by the different functional blocks and how they are related.

 ![TOSCA Functional Architecture](images/functional_architecture.png)